wombleton/gitlaw-nz/acts/E/Energy Companies Act 1992.md

     _rights_ means all rights, powers, privileges, and immunities, whether actual, contingent, or prospective

-    _rules_, in relation to an energy company, means the memorandum of association and articles of association of the energy company
+    _rules_, in relation to an energy company, means the constitution of the energy company

     _security_ means a mortgage, submortgage, charge (whether legal or equitable), debenture, bill of exchange, promissory note, guarantee, indemnity, defeasance, hypothecation, instrument by way of security, lien, pledge, or other security for the payment of money or for the discharge of any other obligation or liability and in any case whether upon demand or otherwise, whether present or future and whether actual or contingent; and includes an agreement or undertaking to give or execute whether upon demand or otherwise any of the foregoing